Fi vs Whistle vs Tractive: 2026 GPS Collar Comparison

 Escape Detection

 Fi lets you set "safe zones" around your home, yard, or any location.
 The moment the dog's tracker leaves a safe zone, you get a push notification with real-time location tracking.
-In my testing, the alert came within 15-30 seconds of crossing the boundary.
-I tested this six times and the alert never failed.
+Owner reports consistently show the alert arrives within 15-30 seconds of crossing the boundary, and reviewers who ran multiple escape-simulation tests reported the alert never failed.

 Activity Tracking